-Hereford Vision Surgical Group Limited takes the security of your personal data very seriously.
+Like many companies, Hereford Vision Surgical Group Limited takes personal data security very seriously.
 If, after reading this privacy notice, you have any further questions, please feel free to contact us directly at firstname.lastname@example.org

-This privacy notice provides you with details of how we collect and process your personal data through your use of our site www.HerefordVision.com and our business Hereford Vision Surgical Group Limited.
+This privacy notice provides readers with details of how we collect and process your personal data through your use of our website www.HerefordVision.com and Hereford Vision Surgical Group Limited.

-Hereford Vision Surgical Group Limited is the data controller and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).
+Hereford Vision Surgical Group Limited is the data controller and hence we are responsible for your personal data.

-Full name of legal entity: Hereford Vision Surgical Group Limited
+Full name of business / legal entity: Hereford Vision Surgical Group Limited

 Email address: email@example.com

 Postal address: Suite 1a, Shire Business Park, Wainwright road, Worcester, WR4 9FA

 If you have any comments regarding any aspect of how we process your data, you do have the right to complain to the ICO (Information Commissioner’s Office), the supervisory authority in the UK for data protection issues (www.ico.org.uk), however, it would be preferable from our perspective if you would contact us to discuss any issues / complaints first so that we can try to address them for you.

 It is very important that the information we hold about you is accurate and contemporaneous so please do let us know if your personal information changes at any time by emailing us at firstname.lastname@example.org

 2. HOW DO WE COLLECT YOUR PERSONAL DATA?